Administrator on Duty (AOD) - Residential Treatment Youth program

 Primary Duties & Essential Functions:

-Employs procedures which maintain an environment of care that is safe and therapeutic.
+Employs procedure, which maintain an environment of care that is safe.

-Implements appropriate supervision to assigned daily schedules, including all routines and life skills activities.
+Implements daily schedules, including all routines recreational opportunities and life skills activities.

-Assists assigned individuals with specific tasks as designated by individual treatment plan.
+Assists assigned individuals with specified tasks as designated by individual service plan.

 Participates in the treatment team or recommendation process.